 While denying Scriptural revelation, Deists were nonetheless tapping into a strand of Christianity dating back at least to St. Augustine (354-430 CE) that revered nature.
 Within Enlightenment Christianity, there was the liberal Unitarian branch (now UU) and a thread known as “natural religion” that overlapped with Deism.
 Charles Darwin was a natural theologian as a young man, prior to his daughter Annie’s death, and nearly entered the Anglican ministry.
 Science and rationality, even if combined with a dash of mysticism, gave mankind its best hope for future progress in the eyes of Deists and natural theologians.
 Contrary to the way they’re often depicted in textbooks and dictionaries, most Deists didn’t believe that God was a mere “clockmaker” who wound up the universe only to vacate the premises.
 Like Thomas Jefferson, many adhered to what might better be termed pantheism: belief in a divinity infusing and animating all things.
 Jefferson wasn’t the only Enlightenment figure difficult to categorize religiously.

 The most famous and emblematic scientist of the era, Englishman Isaac Newton, was a Biblical scholar (if not orthodox Christian) and eschatologist and had more than a passing interest in the occult.
+His use of the term natural law for forces like gravity implied a lawgiver (God).
 Newton and Locke both believed in witchcraft, as did Robert Boyle, founder of modern chemistry and a pioneer of the scientific method.
 Astronomer Galileo Galilei, telescope pioneer and early proponent of the idea that the Earth revolves around the Sun, was motivated by a strong sense of wonder and mysticism.
 He said that philosophy was “written in the grand book” of the universe, which “stands continually open to our gaze” and that “The Sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it has nothing else in the universe to do.”
 You may have guessed from that last quote that Galileo enjoyed wine and you’d be right.
 He described vino as “sunlight held together by water.”
 Galileo’s predecessor Giordano Bruno might have leaned toward the heliocentric rather than geocentric view of astronomy not because he was a paragon of reason battling the irrational Catholic Church, but rather because he thought the Earth had a soul or “Holy Ghost” that powered its motion around the Sun.
 For its part, the Catholic Church initially supported the Copernican heliocentric theory until Galileo’s writings appeared to lampoon Pope Urban VIII and the Jesuits.
 Protestants also spurred science, indirectly by weakening the Catholic Church and directly by supporting education and literacy.
 Protestant Reformer Philipp Melanchthon was an early supporter of the Copernican, Sun-centered model of the cosmos.
 Albert Einstein said that “Science without religion is lame, religion without science is blind.”

 Isaac Newton was most famous, though, as a scientist.
 He built on Copernicus, Bruno, Galileo, and Kepler’s Renaissance theories of the aforementioned heliocentric, sun-centered universe (solar system) and developed the theory of gravity to explain the planets’ orbits.
 Newton was also the inventor of the reflecting telescope and co-inventor of calculus along with German Gottfried Leibniz.
 Newton formulated the general laws of motion and mechanics that dominated physics for the next centuries in Principia Mathematica (1687).
 His “cradle” of pendulums at the top of the chapter demonstrated conservation of momentum and energy.
 His optical research led to prisms that dispersed white light into the colors of the rainbow.
 Newton’s work was typical of how 17th and 18th-century scientists developed laws to codify nature’s order in the same way the Bible provided a code for Christianity.
 Enlightenment philosophers had faith that scientific laws were discernible (or perceptible) and provided the foundation for laws that governed other fields like politics and economics.
 Put another way, there was a rhyme and reason to nature that transcended science.
 Politicians like Locke and Jefferson based their beliefs in concepts like natural rights on Newton’s scientific principles, as did Scottish economist Adam Smith.